-2005 (H.R.
+Several Members of Congress expressed opposition to Navy's proposal for a winner-take-all competition.
+The Emergency Supplemental Appropriations Act for 2005 (H.R.
 1268/P.L.
 109-13 of May 11, 2005) contains a provision (Section 1019) that prohibits such a winter-take-all competition.
-The provision does not prohibit the Navy from shifting to a DD(X) acquisition strategy that limits the second shipyard's involvement to building only one ship in the DD(X) program.
+The provision effectively required the participation of at least one additional shipyard in the program but did not specify the share of the program that is to go to that additional shipyard.

 On May 25, 2005, the Navy announced that, in light of Section 1019 of P.L.
-109-13, it wants to shift to a "dual-lead-ship" acquisition strategy under which two DD(X)s would be procured in FY2007, with one to be designed and built by NGSS and the other by GD/BIW.
-Each ship would be split-funded (i.e., incrementally funded) in FY2007 and FY2008.
+109-13, it wanted to shift to the currently proposed "dual-lead-ship" acquisition strategy under which two DD(X)s would be procured in FY2007, with one to be designed and built by NGSS and the other by GD/BIW.
+(As mentioned earlier, each ship would be split-funded (i.e., incrementally funded) in FY2007 and FY2008.)
 The two yards might then compete for the right to build all subsequent DD(X)s, in which case this strategy could be viewed as a deferred winner-take-all approach.